Sanic9exe/WoodsRevamp/README.md

 ==Must Completes==
+!NOTICE!  : I am giving you no line requirement for this, but remember quality over quantity, it should genuinely be a great text based adventure game.

 1. First of all, no need for 300+ NPCS.
 Aim for 25 or more, all unique.

 2. No need for so many locations, there should be a lot.
 But nothing outrageous.